ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation.md

 You can use the `Layers` panel to visualise and interact with the various layers in the project.
 In the Layers panel, you will see the following layers listed:

+- Project Instances
+- Malawi 2 Buffer
 - Malawi 2 Area of Interest
-- Malawi 2 Buffer
 - Proposed Site Boundaries
 - Administrative Areas (Malawi 2 Country, Malawi 2 District, Malawi 2 Sub-divisional Administrative Unit)
 - Exclusion Masks (Grass, Wetland, Forest, Soil Carbon)